maltfield/life-line/README.md

 ## Size

-**Pico (5-person)** (the smallest Eco-Libre Life-Line water system) should provide sufficient water for 5-people.
+**Pico (3-person)** (the smallest Eco-Libre Life-Line water system) should provide sufficient water for 3-people.

-**Nano (15-person)** The small-size system should be horizontally scalable by tripling the number of filters and tanks to provide sufficient water for a 15-person community
+**Nano (15-person)** The small-size system should be horizontally scalable by multiplying the number of filters and tanks to provide sufficient water for a 15-person community

 **Micro (30-person)** To handle a community of up to 30-people, a larger system design is provided.